 29. Farmhouse Tray

-Nik Nak Shack came up with this idea for a vintage tray.
+Nik Nak Shack came up with this idea for a vintage tray as part of cozy home decor ideas.
 This is not repurposed, but homemade.
 It should be relatively simple to make, and they make it easy enough for you to create your own design.

 30. Candle Jars Turned All-purpose Holders